Rhythmomachia: The Philosopher's Game

 Some hints if try to solve some puzzles: a simple mathematical connection in Rhythmomachia concerns the starting arrangements of the figures.
 Some of the pieces' ratings follow up a sequence like:

-What figures are the most effective ones?
+What pieces are the most effective ones?
 Which can attack the most opponents and which can be attacked by the least?
-Which figures can be used best for winning orders?
-What value do these figures have then?
+Which pieces can be used best for winning harmonies?
+What ratings do these pieces have then?

 Can you compute a list of all possible combinations for winning orders?
 My computer printed out this list of winning orders.